damarising/warri-emmanuel-/MapServer-Google-Code-In.md

 * student name: Sunveer Singh
 * submission: [Link To Video](https://youtu.be/EkPd2v22Vxk)
-* description/vision:As MapServer is fast so i decided to make the video fast!
+* description/vision: As MapServer is fast so i decided to make the video fast!

 ---